TRAC-BITS-PILANI/blog/_posts/2021-07-20-Astrometry.md

 layout: post
 toc: false
 comments: true
+image: images/blog_covers/1_star_catalog.jpg
 hide: false
-search_exclude: true
+search_exclude: false
 categories: [Astrometry, Ptolemy, Celestial, Coordinates, Parallax]
 ---

 Humanity’s obsession to archive everything they know has existed from time immemorial.
 When it comes to the skies, humanity has been making star catalogs dating back to 190 BCE.
-The Greeks played a large role in ancient astronomy.
-One of the oldest catalogs dates back to Timocharis and Aristillus, which Hipparchus used to determine that the Earth was actually precessing and not just spinning.
+The birth of astrometry as a science dates back to this era.
+Astrometry, put very simply, deals with the kinematics of celestial bodies.
+The Greeks played a large role in ancient astrometry.
+Their catalogs listed out coordinates and motions of some of the brighter objects in the sky.
+One of the oldest catalogs dates back to Timocharis and Aristillus, which Hipparchus used to determine that the Earth was not just spinning but also precessing.
 Hipparchus went ahead and cataloged around 800 stars, to which his successor, Ptolemy, added more and published a very accurate list in his treatise, the Almagest.

 |![Ptolemy's Amalgest](https://raw.githubusercontent.com/TRAC-BITS-PILANI/blog/master/assets/blog/1_astrometry/ptolemy.png) |
 |:--:|
 | *Ptolemy's Amalgest[^1]* |

 Fast forward to the next largest leap in astrometry, to the 15th century.
-The Danish nobleman, Tyge Ottesen Brahe, more commonly known as Tycho Brahe, looked at the skies.
+The Danish nobleman, Tyge Ottesen Brahe, more commonly known as Tycho Brahe, was one of the best observational astronomers of this time.
 He made exact measurements of many objects in the sky, all of which he meticulously listed.
 This is even more stunning when you consider telescopes have still not been invented.
 Tycho Brahe was the last great astronomer to work without a telescope.
 He did, however, use a rather quaint instrument called a mural quadrant.
-It is essentially a large half protractor, which enabled him to mark out positions of celestial objects.
+It is essentially a large half protractor, which enabled him to mark out positions of celestial objects very accuratelys.
+On the one hand, you have all this brilliant data.
+On the other, you have this very jealous apprentice who was thirsty for more.
+He felt his advance in society was being blocked by this powerful nobleman.
+A dose of mercury in his banquet supper and Brahe was no more.
+Kepler took all of Brahe’s data and proposed the famous laws of planetary motion.

 |![A Mural Quadrant](https://raw.githubusercontent.com/TRAC-BITS-PILANI/blog/master/assets/blog/1_astrometry/quadrant.png) |
 |:--:|